-Obligation No. Paragraph to be Assessed OBLIGATION CMM 2023-01 INFORM ATION REQUIREMENTS FOR VESSEL REGISTRATION - - he effective implementation of the Convention, each Commission member or ontracting Party shall: 1 2 Update pertinent information required from paragraph 1 in the NPFC Vessel Registry established under Article 13, paragraph 10 of the Convention, noting that vessel submissions which do not include the initial data elements as indicated in the Annex will not be accepted by the database.
-2 3 Promptly update the NPFC Vessel Registry with: (a) any additions to the record; e.g., new vessel authorizations; (b) any modifications to this information with dates of such modifications; and (c) any deletions from the record, specifying which of the following reasons is applicable: (i) the voluntary relinquishment of the fishing by the fishing vessel owner or operator; (ii) the withdrawal or non-renewal of the Article 13 paragraph 2 of the Convention; (iii) the fact that the fishing vessel concerned is no longer entitled to fly its flag; (iv) the scrapping, decommissioning or loss of the fishing vessel concerned; or (v) any other grounds, with a specific explanation provided.
-3 4 Provide to the Commission, as part of the annual report required pursuant to Article 16 of the Convention, the names of the fishing vessels entered in the record that conducted fishing activities during the previous calendar year.
-4 5 Each Commission Member and Cooperating non Contracting Party shall ensure that every fishing vessel authorized to fly its flag bear markings that are readily identified in accordance with the FAO Standard Specifications

-Obligation No. Paragraph to be Assessed OBLIGATION A3563504 for the Marking and Identification of Fishing Vessels , and recognize that non-compliance with these standards shall be considered a serious violation according to Article 17, paragraph 5 of the NPFC Convention and Article 21 Paragraph 11(f) of the United Nations Fish Stocks Agreement.
-5 6 Commission Members and Cooperating non-Contracting Parties shall ensure they have maintained the NPFC Vessel Registry of the vessels based on the information provided to it and make the record publicly available as appropriate and subject to any legal confidentiality regulations of the individual Commission member and Cooperating non-Contracting Party.
-6 7 The Commission member or Cooperating non-Contracting Parties entering vessels identified in paragraph 2 on the NPFC Vessel Registry established under paragraph 1 shall attest that the vessel or vessels being added recommended are not vessels: (a) with a history of illegal, unreported or unregulated (IUU) fishing, unless the ownership of the vessel has subsequently changed and the new owner has provided sufficient evidence demonstrating that the previous owner or operator has no legal, beneficial or financial interest in, or control of the vessels, or Commission members or Cooperating non-Contracting Parties concerned is satisfied that, having taken into account all relevant facts, the vessel is no longer engaged in or associated with IUU fishing; or (b) that are currently listed on any of the IUU vessel lists adopted by regional fishery management organizations (RFMOs) CMM 2019-02 SH A LIST OF VESSELS PRESUMED TO HAVE CARRIED OUT , UNREPORTED AND UNREGULATED ACTIVITIES IN THE CONVENTION AREA legisl ation, inte Ps shall take all necessary non-discriminatory measures under their applicable ernational law and each Members/CNCPs' international obligations, and s 56 and 66 of the IPOA-IUU to: 7 24 (a) remove or withdraw vessels on the NPFC IUU Vessel List from the NPFC Vessel Registry; 8 24 (e) Refuse to grant their flag to vessels on the NPFC IUU Vessel List, unless the ownership of the vessel has subsequently changed and the new owner has provided sufficient evidence demonstrating that the previous owner has
+No. Paragra ph to be Assessed OBLIGATION CMM 2023-01 INFORMATION REQUIREMENTS FOR VESSEL REGISTRATION For the purpose of the effective implementation of the Convention, each Commission member or Cooperating non-Contracting Party shall: 1 3 Promptly update the NPFC Vessel Registry with: (a) any additions to the record; e.g., new vessel authorizations; (b) any modifications to this information with dates of such modifications; and (c) any deletions from the record, specifying which of the following reasons is applicable: (i) the voluntary relinquishment of the fishing by the fishing vessel owner or operator; (ii) the withdrawal or non-renewal of the fishing authorization issued in respect of the fishing vessel under Article 13, paragraph 2 of the Convention; (iii) the fact that the fishing vessel concerned is no longer entitled to fly its flag;(iv) the scrapping, decommissioning or loss of the fishing vessel concerned; or(v) any other grounds, with a specific explanation provided.
+2 4 Provide to the Commission, as part of the annual report required pursuant to Article 16 of the Convention, the names of the fishing vessels entered in the record that conducted fishing activities during the previous calendar year.
+3 5 Vessel Marking Each Commission Member and Cooperating non Contracting Party shall ensure that every fishing vessel authorized to fly its flag bear markings that are readily identified in accordance with the FAO Standard Specifications for the Marking and Identification of Fishing Vessels , and recognize that non-compliance with these standards shall be considered a serious violation according to Article 17, paragraph 5 of the NPFC Convention and Article 21 Paragraph 11(f) of the United Nations Fish Stocks Agreement.
+4 7 The Commission member or Cooperating non-Contracting Parties entering vessels identified in paragraph 2 on the NPFC Vessel Registry established under paragraph 1 shall attest that the vessel or vessels being added recommended are not vessels: (a) with a history of illegal, unreported or unregulated (IUU) fishing, unless the ownership of the vessel has subsequently changed and the new owner has provided sufficient evidence demonstrating that the previous owner or operator has no legal, beneficial or financial interest in, or control of the vessels, or Commission members or Cooperating non-Contracting Parties concerned is satisfied that, having taken into account all relevant facts, the vessel is no longer engaged in or associated with IUU fishing; or (b) that are currently listed on any of the IUU vessel lists adopted by regional fishery